What happens if I’m in line but haven’t voted by the time polls close?

 AUGUSTA, Ga.
-(WJBF) — Election Day is Tuesday and the expected record turnout to the polls means you may be wondering what happens if you’re still waiting in line by the time polls close at 7 p.m.
+(WJBF) — Election Day is Tuesday and the expected record turnout to the polls means you may be wondering what happens if you’re still waiting in line by the time polls close.
 Can you still vote, or will you be turned away?

 The good news is that laws are in place that allow you to vote even after the polls close, as long as you are waiting in line and have been waiting since before the polls closed.